 Button mushrooms are easily perishable.
 When stored properly, they may remain fresh for 3-5 days.
-Once at home, unseal the plastic wrap, place them in a paper bag or arrange them inside an absorbent paper towel where they remain fresh for three days.
+Once at home, unseal the plastic wrap, place it in a paper bag, or arrange it inside an absorbent paper towel where it remains fresh for three days.
 Vacuum-sealed packs will continue to be safe for up to 14 days inside the refrigerator.
 Sliced mushrooms go bad early.

-Gently brush them using a soft brush or rub using a soft cloth to remove any surface peat, dirt.
+Gently brush them using a soft brush or rub using a soft cloth to remove any surface peat or dirt.
 Peeling is not necessary as it makes them lose flavor.
-If the mushrooms are very dirty, rinse them in cold water for few seconds just before using them in recipes.
+If the mushrooms are very dirty, rinse them in cold water for a few seconds just before using them in recipes.

-Cleaned mushrooms can be used whole, in cubes or slices as you may desire in the cooking.
+Cleaned mushrooms can be used whole, in cubes, or in slices as you may desire in the cooking.
 They can be eaten raw in salads.